-After an intense surgery or injury, many doctors may prescribe a narcotic painkiller known as Vicodin.
-Vicodin has a high likelihood of being misused.
-Misusers can quickly become dependent on it, paving the way for an addiction to develop.
-If an individual feels as if the use of Vicodin is essential to function during everyday life, then it is possible that an addiction has developed.
-Although Vicodin has a legitimate medical purpose, the prescription narcotic is a danger to those who may take it simply for the euphoric high the drug can provide.
+After an intense surgery or injury, many doctors may prescribe a narcotic painkiller called Vicodin.
+As a Schedule II controlled substance, Vicodin has a high risk of being misused.
+Misusers can quickly become dependent on it, paving the way for addiction to develop.
+If an individual feels that Vicodin is essential to function during everyday life, an addiction may have developed.
+Although Vicodin has a legitimate medical purpose, the prescription narcotic is dangerous to those who may take it for the euphoric high it can provide.

 What Is Vicodin?

-While it may be called Vicodin or be given in a generic form when prescribed by the proper medical professionals, there are many other names for the narcotic when it is distributed illegally.
+The Vicodin brand is no longer in production; however, hydrocodone/acetaminophen is often prescribed as a generic option.
+In addition, there are many other names for the narcotic when it is distributed illegally.
 Drug dealers and abusers use slang terms for Vicodin to stay under the radar.
 Street names for Vicodin include:

 - Idiot Pills

 Vicodin also became very popular within Hollywood, giving individuals more incentive to try the drug since they knew celebrities utilized it.
 Fortunately, many members of the Hollywood elite came forward with their struggles to warn others regarding the dangers of Vicodin addiction.

 Kelly Osbourne is one of the most well-known celebrities to share her story about her battle with Vicodin.
 Osbourne wrote in her book Fierce that her Vicodin addiction started with a prescription.
 As her tolerance level rose, she was consuming up to 50 pills of Vicodin a day.
 Her friends and parents quickly noticed her symptoms — notably drowsiness and nodding off.
 Eventually, she pursued Vicodin addiction rehab and received the necessary treatment to begin a life of sobriety.